ELynx/zoom-fx-modding/library/CH_2.md

 Initially, __ka__ is set to 1.0, and __kb__ is taken from __k0__.

 So, when effect is On, mode is "BOTH MIX".
-Output is a mix of Effect and Guitar signals.
-When effect is Off, L is only _X_ affected by knob.
+Output is a sum of Effect x WET and Guitar X DRY signals.
+When effect is Off, L is only _X_ x WET.

 For next pass, __ka__ and __kb__ are swapped.
 If __kb__ was 1.0, there is no difference and "BOTH MIX" logic applies.
-When effect is Off, R is only _phi_ affected by knob.
+When effect is Off, R is only _phi_ X DRY.

 |        | __ka__ | __kb __ |
 |--------|--------|---------|